GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

     > NOTE: To run the application using the JDBC implementation, in the command above, substitute `java` with `jdbc`.

-3. Call RPCs using grpc_cli.
+1. After the server starts listening, in a separate terminal window, call RPCs using grpc_cli.

-    ```
+    ```bash
     $ grpc_cli call localhost:8080 CreateCustomer \
-        "name: 'google' address: 'amphitheatre pkwy'" --channel_creds_type=insecure
+        'name: "google" address: "amphitheatre pkwy"' --channel_creds_type=insecure
     ```

 ## How to run the workload generator

 1. Bring up the finapp server using steps described above.

-2. In a separate terminal, bring up the workload using the following command:
+1. In a separate terminal, bring up the workload using the following command:

-    ```
+    ```bash
     $ bash run.sh workload \
         --address-name localhost --port 8080 --num-accounts 200
     ```

 ## How to run the application tests

-1. Set up the emulator as described in #1 above.
+1. Bring up the finapp server using steps described above.
-2. `mvn integration-test` tests the Java client implementation
+1. Open a separate terminal window.
+If you are running against the emulator, run `export SPANNER_EMULATOR_HOST="localhost:9010"`.
-3. `mvn integration-test -DSPANNER_USE_JDBC=true` tests the JDBC implementation
+1. `mvn integration-test` tests the Java client implementation
-4. Testing the PG Interface is not yet available
+1. `mvn integration-test -DSPANNER_USE_JDBC=true` tests the JDBC implementation